r-arechiga/SQL-Server-Big-Brother-Dashboard/TEMPDB_ExampleCode.md

 ✔️ Uses Invoke-Sqlcmd (SQLServer module required)

 In my early days as a Jr. DBA I experimented with different ways of feeding the script a server name list to iterate through.
 In this example, I use a csv list.
-In my CPU script I utilize a hardcoded list.
+In my CPU script, I utilize a hardcoded list.
-As i've matured, I've moved my scripts to now use a custome stored procedure to refrence a master table full of servernames and their status.
+As i've matured, I've moved my scripts to now use a custom stored procedure to reference a master table full of servernames and their status.

 To keep it simple, I'll show one utilzing a csv.